 90% of millionaires acquired their wealth through real estate, not through their jobs or other forms of investing.
 And they certainly didn't "Buy High and Sell Low", or follow the herd.
 They were very astute at market timing.

 Good Luck, and Great Real Estate Timing

-Sue and I believe in Cape Coral/Southwest Florida real estate.a We’re not just Realtors, we’re heavily invested in the area
+Sue and I believe strongly in the Cape Coral/Southwest Florida real estate market.
+We’re not just Realtors, we’re heavily invested in the area